misterrodg/DATtoGeoJSON/README.md

 Python3 (Tested with Python 3.9.13)

-Only imports are OS and Math, so it should run on a standard Python implementation.
+Only imports are OS, Argparse and Math, so it should run on a standard Python implementation.

 ## Instructions for use